bss-aero/bss-aero.github.io/index.md

 ## Our Mission

-> Foster Free (Libre) and Open Source Software projects in the aerospace field,
+> Foster Free (Libre) and Open Source projects in the aerospace field,
 > while creating a community of researchers, students, and anyone interested to contribute and share with those projects.

+We are not limited to _software_ projects, but anything related to aerospace engineering, for example you can document the development of your CAD files for a drone, share it with the comunity, get feedback, contribute to others ideas etc.

+We want to be a more _maker_ community, so we encourage everyone to get handson the projects, as we believe that prototyping and testing is the _engineering_ way of going on.

+You can check out our main ideas on our _[Creation Manifesto](/manifesto.pdf)_.

 ## Teams